kylejones200/psis_4700_applied_ai/webslides/weekdetail_AI-Change-Management.md

 ## Governance and Feedback

-Change doesn't stop at launch.
+Change doesn't stop at launch
 Users must be able to raise issues, flag errors, and influence retraining

 > AI governance establishes policies, processes, oversight mechanisms, and accountability for responsible deployment.
 This includes defining acceptable use, review procedures, incident response, and continuous monitoring.